If you’ve been living in spreadsheet hell, DivvyHQ provides a simple import tool that enables bulk importing of your content data from a CSV file.

 Formatting your spreadsheet properly is the most important part of this process, and probably the most challenging.
 To help, Divvy’s import wizard includes a downloadable CSV template and a video tutorial.

-Step 3 - Upload your CSV file -
+Step 3 - Upload your CSV UTF-8 file

 Once you’ve selected your calendar and formatted your CSV, click Choose File and find the file on your file system.

 DivvyHQ’s import tool will quickly process your uploaded CSV file and display Step 4, the field mapping step.
-Your column structure will be displayed with each column’s header label (top row) and the first row of your content data (second row).
-Click the drop-down selector in each column to map your data column to one of Divvy’s native fields.
+Your column structure will be displayed with each column’s header label (Your Column) and the first row of your content data (Your Data).
+Click the drop-down selector in each row to map your data to one of Divvy’s native fields.

 Pro Tip: For each content item on your CSV we suggest that you give it at least, a Title/Headline, Deadline, Content Type, Status and Owner.